 '''

 Resume-Printer (section 3.3.6)

-703
+694

 Purge-Jobs (section 3.3.7)

-704

-705
+695

+696

 The Job operations are:

-706
+697

 Send-Document (section 3.3.1)

-707
+698

 Send-URI (section 3.3.2)

-708
+699

 Cancel-Job (section 3.3.3)

-709
+700

 Get-Job-Attributes (section 3.3.4)

-710
+701

 Hold-Job (section 3.3.5)

-711
+702

 Release-Job (section 3.3.6)

-712
+703

 Restart-Job (section 3.3.7)

-713

-714
+704

 '''

-The Send-Document and Send-URI Job operations are used to add a new document to an existing multi-715 document Job object created using the Create-Job operation.
-716
+The Send-Document and Send-URI Job operations are used to add a new document to an existing multidocument Job object created using the Create-Job operation.

-3.1 Common Semantics 717
+708 3.1 Common Semantics

-- All IPP operations require some common parameters and operation attributes.
-These common elements 718 and their semantic characteristics are defined and described in more detail in the following sections.
-719
+All IPP operations require some common parameters and operation attributes.
+These common elements and their semantic characteristics are defined and described in more detail in the following sections.

-- 3.1.1 Required Parameters 720
+3.1.1 Required Parameters

-- Every operation request contains the following REQUIRED parameters: 721
+Every operation request contains the following REQUIRED parameters:

+'''

-- a "version-number", 722
+- a "version-number",

-- an "operation-id", 723
+- an "operation-id",

-- a "request-id", and 724
+- a "request-id", and

+'''

 - the attributes that are REQUIRED for that type of request.

-725
+Every operation response contains the following REQUIRED parameters:

+'''

+- a "version-number",

+- a "status-code",

+'''

-- Every operation response contains the following REQUIRED parameters: 727 - a "version-number", 728 - a "status-code", - the "request-id" that was supplied in the corresponding request, and 730 - the attributes that are REQUIRED for that type of response.
-731 - The "Eencoding and Ttransport document [IPP-PRO] defines special rules for the encoding of these 733 - parameters.
-All other operation elements are represented using the more generic encoding rules for 734 - attributes and groups of attributes.
-735 - 3.1.2 Operation IDs and Request IDs 736 - Each IPP operation request includes an identifying "operation-id" value.
-Valid values are defined in the 737 - "operations-supported" Printer attribute section (see section 4.4.13).
-The client specifies which 738 - operation is being requested by supplying the correct "operation-id" value.
-739
+- the "request-id" that was supplied in the corresponding request, and - the attributes that are REQUIRED for that type of response.

+The "Encoding and Transport document [IPP-PRO] defines special rules for the encoding of these parameters.
+All other operation elements are represented using the more generic encoding rules for attributes and groups of attributes.

+3.1.2 Operation IDs and Request IDs

+Each IPP operation request includes an identifying "operation-id" value.
+Valid values are defined in the "operations-supported" Printer attribute section (see section 4.4.13).
+The client specifies which operation is being requested by supplying the correct "operation-id" value.

 - In addition, every invocation of an operation is identified by a "request-id" value.
 For each request, the client chooses the "request-id" which MUST be an integer (possibly unique depending on client requirements) in the range from 1 to 2\\31 1 (inclusive).
 This "request-id" allows clients to manage multiple outstanding requests.
-The receiving IPP object copies all 32-bits of the client-supplied "request-id" attribute into the response so that the client can match the response with the correct outstanding - request, even if the "request-id" is out of range.
-If the request is terminated before the complete - "request-id" is received, the IPP object rejects the request and returns a response with a "request-id" of 0. - Note: In some cases, the transport protocol underneath IPP might be a connection oriented protocol that would make it impossible for a client to receive responses in any order other than the order in which the corresponding requests were sent.
+The receiving IPP object copies all 32-bits of the client-supplied "request-id" attribute into the response so that the client can match the response with the correct outstanding request, even if the "request-id" is out of range.
+If the request is terminated before the complete "request-id" is received, the IPP object rejects the request and returns a response with a "request-id" of 0. - Note: In some cases, the transport protocol underneath IPP might be a connection oriented protocol that would make it impossible for a client to receive responses in any order other than the order in which the corresponding requests were sent.
 In such cases, the "request-id" attribute would not be essential for correct protocol operation.
 However, in other mappings, the operation responses can come back in any order.
 In these cases, the "request-id" would be essential.